williamsuppiger/tsm-salesforce-extension/README.md

 - any Chromium browser
 ### Commands
 ##### Windows:
-- Ctrl+Shift+A: Autoloads info into Salesforce
+- `Ctrl+Shift+A`: Autoloads info into Salesforce
-- Ctrl+Shift+L: Clicks save and next in Salesforce
+- `Ctrl+Shift+L`: Clicks save and next in Salesforce
 ##### Mac:
-- Command+Shift+A: Autoloads info into Salesforce
+- `Command+Shift+A`: Autoloads info into Salesforce
-- Command+Shift+L: Clicks save and next in Salesforce
+- `Command+Shift+L`: Clicks save and next in Salesforce
 ### Compatable Webpages
-Loads in on any tsmimmigration.lightning.force.com webpage
+Loads in on any tsmimmigration.lightning.force.com webpage.